-

 Will taking a motorcycle safety course help me with a NY traffic ticket I got while riding?

-No. New York does not reduce points after completion of a motorcycle safety course, including it’s own New York State Motorcycle Safety Program.
+No. New York does not remove points after completion of a motorcycle safety course, including its own New York State Motorcycle Safety Program.

-The only way to remove points is to enroll in and successfully complete one of the state-approved traffic school courses.
+The only way to subtract points is to enroll in and successfully complete one of the state-approved traffic school courses.
+Visit our page on NY defensive driving courses for more information.

 Can I take a defensive driving course to reduce the number of NY driver’s license points on my driving record?